influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/guides/join_backfill.md

 Having simple counts may not be sufficient for a site administrator.
 More important would be to know the percent of page views that are resulting in error.
-The process is to select both existing measurements, to join them and then to calculate an error percentage.
-The error percentage can then be stored back into InfluxDB as a new measurement.
+The process is to select both existing measurements, join them and calculate an error percentage.
+The error percentage can then be stored in InfluxDB as a new measurement.

-The two measurements, `errors` and `views`, will need to be queried.
+The two measurements, `errors` and `views`, need to be queried.
 ```javascript
 // Get errors batch data
 var errors = batch